Fingerpickin': Background

-Most of the album was recorded in Indianapolis on December 30, 1957.
-From that session, six songs were released as the album The Montgomery Brothers and Five Others in 1957.
+Most of the album's material was recorded in Indianapolis on December 30, 1957.
+Six songs from this session were subsequently released in 1957 as the album, The Montgomery Brothers and Five Others.
 The album featured Indianapolis native Freddie Hubbard's recording debut.
 Three songs ("Stranger in Paradise", "Baubles, Bangles and Beads", and "Not Since Nineveh)" were recorded during a session in Los Angeles on April 22, 1958, and appeared on the album Kismet by The Mastersounds.
 Montgomery played solos only on these three songs.
 The Mastersounds was a group that included his brothers Buddy and Monk Montgomery.
 Wes Montgomery was invited to the session by Richard Bock, the album's producer at Pacific Jazz Records.
 His composition "Fingerpickin'" appeared on the album.

 Reception

 In a AllMusic review, music critic Scott Yanow wrote: "This CD reissues the complete album (which usually has appeared in piecemeal fashion) and finds Wes already quite recognizable.
 The pretty standard hard bop music...
 Although this reissue on a whole is not essential, the music is generally enjoyable and the CD will fill some gaps in one's Wes Montgomery collection."